Random Scaling of Emergent Capabilities: Discussion

-\textbf{Depth versus Width Scaling:} Although scaling laws offer a smooth extrapolation for model performance, downstream performance can vary depending on architecture shape and not just model size~\citep{tayscale}.
-For compositional tasks, deeper models often generalize better up to a certain point, but for a fixed compute budget, it may be more advantageous to train a shallower, wider model~\citep{petty2024impact}.
-Various works have proposed explanations for the role of width versus depth in scaling behavior; for instance, \citet{edelman2024pareto} show that increasing network width offers more `parallel queries' over randomized subnetworks which learn sparse features more efficiently. \citet{levine2020limits} use a border rank argument to establish a width-dependent depth threshold, beyond which additional depth yields diminishing returns.
-In this work, we specifically investigate how independently scaling width and depth influences the random variation distribution in compositional tasks.
-In one surprising result, we document a regime in which increasing width damages model performance but increasing depth improves model performance.
-In a research community increasingly concerned with emergent capabilities, our findings should inspire further study of how emergent tasks respond to architectural hyperparameter tradeoffs.
+\paragraph{Depth versus Width Scaling:} Downstream performance varies with architecture shape, not just model size~\citep{tayscale}.
+For compositional tasks, deeper models often generalize better, but for fixed compute budgets, shallower and wider models may be advantageous~\citep{petty2024impact}.
+Several explanations of this benefit have been proposed. \citet{edelman2024pareto} argued that wider networks offer more parallel queries over randomized subnetworks and therefore learn sparse features efficiently. \citet{levine2020limits} established width-dependent depth thresholds beyond which depth yields diminishing returns~\citep{levine2020limits}.
+We investigate how independently scaling width and depth influences random variation in compositional tasks, documenting a surprising regime (Appx. \ref{subsec:inverse_scaling}) where increasing width damages performance while increasing depth improves it.
+Our findings should inspire further study of how emergent tasks respond to architectural hyperparameter tradeoffs.